 - Subtract 1 inch from each dimension.
 You want your footprint to be slightly smaller than your tent floor.
 If your footprint is larger than your tent floor, it can catch water during a rainstorm and allow it to pool between your tent and footprint.
 Over the course of the night, this water penetrates your tent floor and you end up wet.
 Tent materials are very water resistant but still let water through given enough time and pressure.

 - Buy your tent footprint material of choice.
-Ideally, you want your footprint to be made of one piece of material without any seems.
+Ideally, you want your footprint to be made of one piece of material without any seams.
 I like window wrap or polycyro because it is so light and cheap.
 Tyvek is probably the most popular DIY footprint material because it is so durable and easy to work with.

 - Lay your material out flat, mark your dimensions with a pen, then cut the material to size.
 If you’re having trouble marking the size, you can simply pitch your tent on top of your footprint to help you mark out the dimensions.